Tax (Reporting & Relief)

 Because Odin uses a United Kingdom Bare Trust structure to administer investments, there is complete tax transparency.
 This means that in practice, there are no geographic restrictions around where investors can invest from, or the companies they can invest into.

-Because of this tax transparency, any of your investors, as beneficial owners of the shares, would pay tax wherever they were tax resident upon a liquidity event.
+Because of this tax transparency, any of your investors, as beneficial owners of the shares, would pay tax wherever they were tax residents upon a liquidity event.
 Investors do not have tax liability in the U.K.

 Odin does not provide tax advice in any geography, and if you or your investors have any questions we’d recommend seeking independent advice and/or speaking to qualified accountants.